Handle with Care (Nuclear Assault album): Reception

-Handle with Care entered the Billboard 200 album charts in February 1990, three months after its release.
+Handle with Care entered the Billboard 200 album charts in February 1990, about four months after its release.
 The album peaked at number 126 and remained on the chart for 24 weeks.

 Handle with Care was ranked at number seven on Loudwires top ten list of "Thrash Albums NOT Released by the Big 4".

 Anecdotes

 The sentence "The svastika is calling you", which is heard at the very end of the song "Torture Tactics", is taken from the movie The Blues Brothers.
 This sentence is yelled on the megaphone by the head of the Illinois Nazi Party (played by Henry Gibson) during the scene of the bridge.
 "Torture Tactics" being a very caricatured political song towards Nazis, this sentence is suited, since The Blues Brothers is a caricatured movie too.